Global-Health-Engineering/iv-flow-monitor/docs/decisions/comparator-simplification.md

 ## Context

-The Rev-A reference design (Fionn Smith) used an external LMV331 single-channel comparator to threshold the photodiode signal into a clean digital drop-detection edge for the MCU.
+The Rev-A reference design used an external LMV331 single-channel comparator to threshold the photodiode signal into a clean digital drop-detection edge for the MCU.
 Rev-B targets the STM32G071C8TX, which exposes one internal comparator peripheral (COMP1) with a programmable reference via the internal DAC and a deterministic propagation time in the sub-microsecond range — well below the millisecond-scale drop transit window.
 Keeping the external LMV331 would have added a part, a BOM line, and three passives without obvious gain over the on-chip alternative.

 ## Decision